18 min read

 - Remove calleeContext from the execution context stack and restore callerContext as the running execution context.

-- If result.[[Type]] is return, return result.[[Value]].
+- If result is a return completion, return result.[[Value]].

-- Return undefined.
+- Return ? result.

 - Let callerContext be the running execution context.